simh/simh/0readmeAsynchIO.txt

 Features.
    - Optional Use.
 Build with or without SIM_ASYNCH_IO defined and simulators will still build and perform correctly when run.
+     Additionmally, a simulator built with SIM_ASYNCH_IO defined can dynamically disable and reenable asynchronous operation with the scp commands SET NOASYNCH and SET ASYNCH respectively.
    - Consistent Save/Restore state.
 The state of a simulator saved on a simulator with (or without) Asynch support can be restored on any simulator of the same version with or without Asynch